Raj Bisaria

-Raj Bisaria (born 10 November 1935) is an Indian director, producer, actor and educationalist, described by the Press Trust of India as "the father of the modern theatre in North India".
+Raj Bisaria (10 November 1935 – 16 February 2024) was an Indian director, producer, actor and educationalist, described by the Press Trust of India as "the father of the modern theatre in North India".
 He founded Theatre Arts Workshop in 1966, and Bhartendu Academy of Dramatic Arts in 1975 and the repertory company of Bhartendu Academy of Dramatic Arts in 1980.

-He has blended artistic concepts of the East and the West, and the traditional and the modern.
+He blended artistic concepts of the East and the West, and the traditional and the modern.
+He was nurtured and supported by Senior Member in the University Executive Council Nirmal Chandra Chaturvedi, MLC.

-Life
+Background

-Raj Bisaria was born in Lakhimpur Kheri, Uttar Pradesh, on 10 November 1935, the son of the late P.L.
+Raj Bisaria was born in Lakhimpur Kheri, United Provinces of British India (now in Uttar Pradesh), on 10 November 1935, the son of the late P.L.
 Bisaria and Leelavati Singh.
 He was educated at Colvin Taluqdars' College and Lucknow University, Lucknow, and retired as a senior professor of English Literature from Lucknow University.
 In 1969, Bisaria married the Kiran Kuchawan; the couple have a daughter, Rajina.

 The initiative was taken by his University Theatre Group formed in 1962.
 Four years later, Raj Bisaria founded the Theatre Arts Workshop (TAW) in 1966 and Bhartendu Academy of Dramatic Arts, Government of Uttar Pradesh, in 1975, and the repertory company of BNA in 1981.
-He is the first man from Uttar Pradesh to have been awarded a Padma Shree for work in modern theatre and his contribution towards the growth of theatre in India.
+He was the first man from Uttar Pradesh to have been awarded a Padma Shree for work in modern theatre and his contribution towards the growth of theatre in India.

-Raj Bisaria tried to infuse a new sense of consciousness with regard to the dramatic and performing arts and aesthetic awareness of the performing arts in northern India.
+Bisaria tried to infuse a new sense of consciousness with regard to the dramatic and performing arts and aesthetic awareness of the performing arts in northern India.

 Bisaria was removed as the honorary director of Bhartendu Academy of Dramatic Arts, and he was assaulted twice, first in 1988 and then in 1995.

+Raj Bisaria died after a battle with throat cancer on 16 February 2024, at the age of 88.